rebkwok/kpcli/README.md

 **kpcli** will look for database configuration first in a config.ini file, and if one is not found, in environment variables.

+**NOTE:**
+AT YOUR OWN RISK! `KEEPASSDB_PASSWORD` can be set in the config.ini file or as an environment variable if you really want to.
+Not advised unless you implement some method of encrypting and retrieving it before passing to **kpcli**.
+If no `KEEPASSDB_PASSWORD` is found, **kpcli** will prompt for it.

 ### Config file

 Create a config file at $(HOME)/.kp/config.ini, with at least a default profile, and your